 Did you just get into a collision?
 After an inspection from your insurance company, your vehicle may be labeled a “totaled car.”
 What does it mean when your automobile is totaled?

-The Definition of a Totaled Car
+The Definition of a Totaled Car in Highlands

-- The car’s model year
+- The model year

-- Existing add-ons or modifications on the car
+- Add-ons or modifications to the car

-We Inspect Your Vehicle Post-Accident
+We Examine Your Vehicle Post-Accident